oSoc19/Open-Yesterday-iD-Editor/README.md

 ## Modifying the project

-If you'd like to create nor modify a preset, please check the docs in ./data/presets/README.md
+If you'd like to create nor modify a preset, please check the docs in ./data/presets/README.md If you are running your own backend (check: https://github.com/osoc19/Open-Yesterday-iD-Backend), you can change the link to the API in `./modules/ui/tools/uploadToWikimedia.js` file.

 ## License